TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

 .. function:: clear()
               clearscreen()

-   Delete all drawings and all turtles from the TurtleScreen.
+   Delete all drawings and all turtles kutoka the TurtleScreen.
 Reset the now empty TurtleScreen to its initial state: white background, no background image, no event bindings and tracing on.

    .. note::
       This TurtleScreen method is available as a global function only under the name ``clearscreen``.
-The global function ``clear`` is a different one derived from the Turtle method ``clear``.
+The global function ``clear`` is a different one derived kutoka the Turtle method ``clear``.

 .. function:: reset()